 To clean the upper teeth, hold the floss tightly between the thumb and forefinger of each hand.
 Gently insert the floss tightly between the teeth using a back-and-forth motion.
 Do not force the floss or try to snap it in to place.
 Bring the floss to the gumline then curve it into a C-shape against one tooth.
 Move the floss up and down on the side of one tooth and then the other.
 Remember, there are two tooth surfaces that need to be cleaned in each space.
 Continue to floss each side of all the upper teeth.
 Be careful not to cut the gum tissue between the teeth.
 As the floss becomes soiled, turn from one finger to the other to get a fresh section.

 To clean between the bottom teeth, guide the floss using the forefingers of both hands and repeat the above steps.

-Do not forget the back side of the last tooth on both sides, upper and lower.
+Do not forget the backside of the last tooth on both sides, upper and lower.

 When you are finished, rinse vigorously with water to remove plaque and food particles.
 Do not be alarmed if during the first week of flossing your gums bleed or are a little sore.
 If your gums hurt while flossing you could be doing it too hard or pinching the gum.
 As you floss daily and remove the plaque, your gums will heal and the bleeding should stop.
 If bleeding continues, please call our office to schedule an appointment for an evaluation.

-At this visit, Dr. Jill Colson and Dr. Chad Colson also perform an oral cancer screening, evaluate your teeth, gums, soft tissue, existing restorations and radiographs during your visit with our hygienist.
-At Dentistry at Pelham Pointe, It is our philosophy to address periodontal disease, decay, and failing restorations as soon as possible to prevent the destruction from getting worse.
+At this visit, Dr. Jill Colson and Dr. Chad Colson also perform an oral cancer screening, evaluate your teeth, gums, soft tissue, existing restorations, and radiographs during your visit with our hygienist.
+At Dentistry at Pelham Pointe, it is our philosophy to address periodontal disease, decay, and failing restorations as soon as possible to prevent the destruction from getting worse.
 We want you to keep your teeth for your lifetime.